mwouts/itables/README.md

 ## Documentation

-Browse the [documentation](https://mwouts.github.io/itables/) to see examples of Pandas or Polars DataFrames rendered as interactive datatables.
+Browse the [documentation](https://mwouts.github.io/itables/) to see examples of Pandas or Polars DataFrames rendered as interactive DataTables.

 ## Quick start